-- lead to hypothyroidism, which can cause problems like weight gain, dry skin, hair loss, tiredness, intolerance to cold and depression
+- hypothyroidism, which can cause problems like weight gain, dry skin, hair loss, tiredness, intolerance to cold and depression

 Iodine, pregnancy and breastfeeding

-During pregnancy, a woman’s thyroid gland has to work extra hard.
-This is because the hormones it produces help the growth of her unborn baby’s brain and nervous system.
+During pregnancy, the thyroid gland has to work extra hard.
+This is because the hormones it produces help the growth of the unborn baby’s brain and nervous system.

-Because a pregnant woman’s thyroid gland is working harder, she needs extra iodine so she doesn’t become iodine deficient.
+Because their thyroid glands are working harder, pregnant women need extra iodine so they don’t become iodine deficient.

 After birth, breastfed babies depend on breastmilk as a source of iodine, which keeps their brains and nervous systems developing.
 This means that iodine deficiency in breastfeeding mothers can also be a risk for babies.